Lower bounds to variational problems with guarantees: A hierarchy of improved Anderson bounds

-\emph{A hierarchy of improved Anderson bounds.} The Anderson bound as is provides strikingly good lower bounds of the energy density up to small constant errors at very little effort.
+The Anderson bound as is provides strikingly good lower bounds of the energy density up to small constant errors at very little effort.
 For this reason, the question arises whether it can be systematically improved.
-Resorting to the \emph{quantum marginal problem}, one can in fact easily improve the Anderson bound.
-For this, consider again the configuration used in Proposition 1, described in Eq.~(\ref{parti}).
-Obviously, the full optimization problem minimizing the ground state energy density $e_\text{min}(H_N)$ can be written as the solution to the convex optimization problem
+Resorting to the \emph{quantum marginal problem}, one can, in fact, improve the Anderson bound.
+For this, consider again a configuration similar to the one used in Proposition 1, described in Eq.~(\ref{parti}), and in fact employ an Anderson bound for twice the patch size.
+This amounts to the solution to the convex optimization problem

-over states defined on the entire $(\mathbb{C}^d)^{\otimes N}$, an optimization problem that can, needless to say, be only solved with exponential computational effort.
-This can be relaxed, however, to a family of efficiently solvable semi-definite problems (see also Fig.~1(c)) that strictly generalize the Anderson bound.
+over quantum states defined on $(\mathbb{C}^d)^{\otimes {2m}}$.
+For any such bound, the computational effort is exponential in $m$, so while the ground state of $h_m$ may be within reach, that of $h_{2m}$ may not be.
+Inspired by the \emph{quantum marginal problem} \cite{QuantumMarginalProblem,ChristandlMarginal}, this problem can, however, be relaxed in the following way, to a family of efficiently solvable semi-definite problems (see also Fig.~1(c), where the overlapping sites are referred to as ${\cal B}$) that strictly generalize the Anderson bound.